-Partnering with University at Buffalo on Machine Learning Models
+Partnering with the University at Buffalo on Machine Learning Models.
 When humans watch and listen to a conversation, their brains are unconsciously doing many things at the same time.
 They figure out very quickly if multiple people are paying attention.
-They can determine if speaker sounds like they care, and if those receiving information are engaged.
+They determine if the speaker sounds like they care and if those receiving information are engaged.
 Because our brains understand context, they can look at the environment and make judgments about a conversation's relevance.